majid-rafei/eClassBackEndNodeJs/README.md

 )
 ```
 A secret key is kept at the server side for generating tokens.
-In some methods, in addition to one static secret key, dynamic salt keys are added for more security
-and that salt key is stored with the token id to the `auth` table.
+In some methods, in addition to one static secret key, dynamic salt keys are added for more security, and that salt key is stored with the token id to the `auth` table.
 In this project, for simplicity, we just have a static secret key,
-and it is the only secret value which is used for access-refresh token validation.
+and it is the only secret value that is used for access-refresh token validation.

 Some middlewares are implemented and used for access-refresh token validations.